dreamportdev/Osdev-Notes/99_Appendices/D_Nasm.md

 ; other magic asm stuff that we don't care of...
 ```

-As mentioned in the multiboot document, argument passing from asm to C in 64 bits is little bit different from 32 bits, so the first parameter of a C function is taken from *rdi* (followed by: rsi, rdx, rcx, r8, r9, then the stack), so the *mov rdi, 42* is setting the value of *my_value* parameter to 42.
+As mentioned in the multiboot section, argument passing from asm to C in 64 bits is little bit different from 32 bits, so the first parameter of a C function is taken from *rdi* (followed by: rsi, rdx, rcx, r8, r9, then the stack), so the *mov rdi, 42* is setting the value of *my_value* parameter to 42.

 The output of the printf will be then: